CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/analysis/knowledge_gaps_part1.md

 ### Exceptions (`src/exceptions/`)

-*   **Necessity of Additional Custom Exceptions:** Are there specific error scenarios within `OpenEchoSystem.Core` that are not adequately represented by `ApplicationException` or standard .NET exceptions, warranting new custom exception types?
+*   **Necessity of Additional Custom Exceptions:** Are there specific error scenarios within `ConsmicLexicon.Foundation` that are not adequately represented by `ApplicationException` or standard .NET exceptions, warranting new custom exception types?
 *   **Serialization Implementation Details:** Confirmation is needed that `ApplicationException` is correctly implemented for serialization according to .NET guidelines.

 ### Generics (`src/generics/`)